bevy-cheatbook/bevy-cheatbook/src/programming/system-order.md

 You can also use the same label on multiple systems.

+If you want to manage multiple systems together as a group, use [system sets](./system-sets.md).

 ## Circular Dependencies

 If you have multiple systems mutually depending on each other, then it is